 Anticipating such changes of heart, a growing number of colleges and universities offer incoming students the option of participating in an "undecided" program.
 Over the course of your first year, you can sample introductory courses from a variety of college majors, eventually choosing a major that you like before the end of your second year.

 Later in your career, you can sharpen your career focus by pursuing online training in a variety of specialized subjects, from animal care to accounting.
 If you want to transition to an entirely new discipline, many colleges and universities still grant you credit for work completed during your first undergraduate degree program.
 As a result, you might qualify to enter a master's degree program in a new field, or you may be able to complete a second undergraduate degree in a different major by completing only a handful of core courses.

 Research Your Favorite Majors and Degree Programs

-To discover the college major that best fits your needs, use these tips to investigate potential schools and programs.
+Tips for gathering information on choosing your major and finding the right school - To discover the college major that best fits your needs, use these tips to investigate potential schools and programs:

-Track down some alumni.
-Admissions counselors and department heads will be eager to connect you to successful and influential alumni from their programs.
-Alumni will often be happy to share their opinions of the strengths and weaknesses of a particular college major, especially in the context of their professional careers.
+- Track down some alumni.
+Admissions counselors and department heads can connect you to successful and influential alumni from their programs.
+Alumni are often be happy to share their opinions of the strengths and weaknesses of a particular college major, especially in the context of their professional careers.